kickstarter/cfn-flow/README.md

 The features & implementation of `cfn-flow` itself must also be simple.
 This follows the Unix philosophy of "[worse is better](http://www.jwz.org/doc/worse-is-better.html)". `cfn-flow` values a simple design and implementation, and being composable with other workflows over handling every edge case out of the box.

+See [this introductory blog post](https://www.kickstarter.com/backing-and-hacking/introducing-cfn-flow-a-practical-workflow-for-aws-cloudformation) for our motivation behind `cfn-flow`.

 ## Installation

 Via [rubygems](https://rubygems.org/gems/cfn-flow):